UmeanNever/NovelSum/README.md

 ## 🚀 Quick Start

+*Below is a quick usage guide.
+For detailed instructions, please refer to the [Usage Guide](#-usage-guide)*

 ### Compute the NovelSum of a dataset

-To compute the NovelSum diversity of a dataset, provide a JSON file (or a directory of JSON files) containing data embeddings for the target dataset, along with the directory of the reference (source) dataset used for estimating the information density factor:
+To compute the NovelSum diversity of a dataset, provide a JSON file (or a directory of JSON files) containing data embeddings for the target dataset, along with the directory of the reference (source) dataset used for estimating the information density factor (optional, see usage guide):

 ```bash
 python novelsum.py --single_dataset_path input_data.json --dense_ref_dir your_ref_dir --output_csv output.csv